Athletic Training Outreach Team

 Although the public may first spot the LAT in a huddle on the field, the job entails an even broader scope of responsibilities.
 The whole credo of an athletic trainer is care.
 Of course, LATs tend to injuries and look for ways to enhance an athlete's performance; however, we also strive to prevent injuries, whether it's bracing and support, or spotting weaknesses by observing gait.
 For instance, an LAT may notice if a hamstring is tight and help with strength, weakness or imbalance.

-Affiliated with UTHealth Medical School department of Orthopaedic Surgery and other area sports medicine-trained physicians, the IRONMAN Sports Medicine Institute's Athletic Training Outreach Team includes several athletic trainers as well as exercise physiologists, physical therapists, strength and conditioning coaches and dietitians.
+Affiliated with the McGovern Medical School at UTHealth department of Orthopedic Surgery and other area sports medicine-trained physicians, the IRONMAN Sports Medicine Institute's Athletic Training Outreach Team includes several athletic trainers as well as exercise physiologists, physical therapists, strength and conditioning coaches and dietitians.

 For high schools and colleges with LATs on staff, the Outreach Team serves as a resource by answering questions and streamlining access to Memorial Hermann-affiliated physicians and physical therapists.
 In addition, Outreach Team members conduct talks, seminars and student trainer education, as well as coach and athletic trainer workshops.
 Services are also available to both youth and adult leagues.

 During the course of a typical day, an athletic trainer in the Houston area may interface with over 100 students.
 LATs often visit a high school, college or other sports team that doesn't have an athletic trainer.
 An LAT will evaluate injuries, do physician follow-ups and serve as a resource in preventing injuries by designing strength and conditioning programs.